OpenClaw Alternative: Secure AI Agents with OpenLegion

 OpenClaw vs OpenLegion: which should I use?

 Use OpenClaw if you need a specialized AI coding agent, want the largest open-source community, or prioritize maximum self-hosted flexibility.
-Use OpenLegion if you need credential isolation (agents never see keys), per-agent budget controls, deterministic orchestration, or you're deploying multi-agent fleets across customer-facing channels.
+Use OpenLegion if you need credential isolation (agents never see keys), per-agent budget controls, a structured fleet coordination model, or you're deploying multi-agent fleets across customer-facing channels.
 For a detailed comparison, see OpenLegion vs OpenClaw.

 Does OpenLegion require my LLM API keys?

-OpenLegion uses a BYO (Bring Your Own) key model.
-You provide your own API keys from any LLM provider — OpenAI, Anthropic, Google, Mistral, and 100+ others via LiteLLM.
-Your keys are stored in the Mesh Host's Credential Vault and injected via vault proxy.
+OpenLegion supports BYOK (Bring Your Own Keys).
+You can provide your own API keys from any LLM provider — OpenAI, Anthropic, Google, Mistral, and 100+ others via LiteLLM.
+Your keys are held in the Mesh Host's Credential Vault and injected via vault proxy.
 Agents never see raw keys.
-You pay providers directly at their published rates.
-Bring your own LLM API keys.
-No markup on model usage.
+You pay providers directly at their published rates with no markup.
+Managed hosting also offers prepaid LLM credits as a convenience.

 Can I self-host instead of using hosted OpenLegion?

 Yes.
 OpenLegion is source-available under the BSL 1.1 license.
 Self-hosting requires Python 3.10+ and Docker.
-The install process (git clone && ./install.sh && openlegion start) takes under three minutes.
+The install process is git clone && ./install.sh && openlegion start; first-run Docker image builds take a few minutes.
 No external services required — no Redis, no Kubernetes, no cloud services.
 Runs on a single machine.
-Supports air-gapped environments.
-A hosted AI agent platform option is also available for teams that prefer managed infrastructure.
+A hosted option is also available for teams that prefer managed infrastructure.

 How hard is it to migrate from OpenClaw to OpenLegion?